bbc/gel-grid/README.md

 - `gel-layout--center` - make the layout items fill up from the center outward
 - `gel-layout--auto` - cause layout items to take up a non-explicit amount of width

+*Flexbox Only*
+- `gel-layout--equal` - cause each layout item to be of equal height
+- `gel-layout--fit` - allows each layout items to size itself automatically by dividing the space equally between the total number of items

 ### Widths

 Widths can be applied to grid items using a collection of utility classes which are automatically generated when the grid markup is enabled.
 The utility classes allow widths to be changed at different breakpoints.